JetBrains/intellij-sdk-docs/topics/basics/error_reporting.md

 }
 ```

-`ErrorReportSink` currently delivers two report types. `UnhandledExceptionReport` contains the exception class and stack trace.
+`ErrorReportSink` currently delivers two report types:
+- `UnhandledExceptionReport` contains the exception class and stack trace
-`UnhandledFreezeReport` contains a message, the freeze duration, attachments, and thread dumps.
+- `UnhandledFreezeReport` contains a message, the freeze duration, attachments, and thread dumps

 `ErrorReportSink` is intended for plugin observability, not guaranteed report delivery.
 Bundled IDE plugins are not notified about their errors, at most 10,000 exception reports per plugin per IDE session are forwarded,